quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 When a client creates a QUIC connection, its goal is to use an application layer protocol.
-Therefore, when considering which versions are compatible, clients will only consider versions that support the intended application layer protocol.
+Therefore, when considering which versions are compatible, clients will only consider versions that support one of the intended application layer protocols.
+For example, if the client's first flight advertises multiple Application Layer Protocol Negotiation (ALPN) {{?RFC7301}} tokens and multiple compatible versions, the server needs to ensure that the ALPN token that it selects can run over the QUIC version that it selects.

 # Version Negotiation Mechanism